cybersuno/JHU_Predictor/JHU_Word_Predictor/JHU_Word_Predictor_Presentation.md

 - How application is organized and how it works
 - What the model behind the scenes was designed
-- What libraries have been used
-- What decisions were made for the sake of the efficiency and capacity
+- Which decisions were made for the sake of the efficiency and capacity

+The objective of the application is to predict next word.
+This is achieved by two steps:
+- Building a model by collecting information from several texts provided in the course content.
+For this, I have used the library  [quanteda](http://quanteda.io/)
+- The model information is stored and managed in [data.table](https://cran.r-project.org/web/packages/data.table/vignettes/datatable-intro.html) structures, that manages this information in a very fast and lightweight form.
+- The model is used by a Shiny application which performs the interface to the user

 The Application
 ========================================================